sasilver75/obsidian/Articles/ML/Synthetic Data - Save Money, Time, and Carbon with Open Source (Feb 2024) {Hugging Face Blog}.md

 chat_financial_sentiment = [{"role": "user", "content": prompt_financial_sentiment}]

+# See this?
+This is where we stick in the special tokens
 prompt_financial_sentiment = tokenizer.apply_chat_template(chat_financial_sentiment, tokenize=False)

 # The prompt now includes special tokens: '<s>[INST] You are a highly qualified expert ...  [/INST]'